-If the @ symbol lights up, this means that the photosensor/rain sensor is not working.
+If the P symbol appears, this means that the light sensor / rain sensor is not working.
 For safety reasons, the dipped beam headlights will then be switched on permanently when the light switch is set to the AUTO position.
 However, you can still switch the lights on and off in the normal way with the light switch.
 If the rain sensor is faulty, the functions operated via the wind-screen wiper lever will still be available.
-You should have the photosensor/rain sensor checked by a specialised workshop as soon as possible. ■
+You should have the light sensor / rain sensor checked by a specialist garage as soon as possible.

-Worn brake pads ()
+Worn brake pads (\\)

-If the $\mathbb O$ symbol lights up, have the front brake pads (and, for safety reasons, the rear pads as well) inspected by a qualified workshop. \blacksquare
+If the (C) symbol lights up, have the front brake pads (and, for safety's sake, the rear pads as well) inspected by a specialist garage.

-Speed warning 1 💮
+Speed warning 1 🔄

-If the $\overleftarrow{\ominus}$ symbol lights up, this means you are exceeding the speed that has been pre-set with the speed warning function.
-You should reduce your speed accordingly \Rightarrow page 82.
+If the $\stackrel{\longleftarrow}{\Theta}$ symbol lights up, this means you are exceeding the speed that has been pre-set with the speed warning function.
+You should reduce your speed accordingly $\Rightarrow$ page 82.

-Headlight range control faulty 🗐
+Headlight range control faulty

-This symbol [®] indicates a malfunction in the dynamic headlight range control.
-Take the vehicle to a qualified workshop to have the dynamic headlight range control function repaired. ■
+This symbol 🐌 indicates a malfunction in the dynamic headlight range control.
+Take the vehicle to a specialist garage to have the dynamic headlight range control function repaired. ■